akka/akka-persistence-r2dbc/docs/src/main/paradox/data-partition.md

 and (768 to 1023) to data partition 3.

 Number of data partitions must be between 1 and 1024 and a whole number divisor of 1024 (number of slices), e.g.
 2, 4, 8, 16.
+Each data partition corresponds to a database table.
 The tables will have the data partition as suffix, e.g. event_journal_0, event_journal_1.

 Those tables can be located in physically separate databases.
 Number of databases must be a whole number divisor of number of partitions, and less than or equal to number of partitions.
 For example, 8 data partitions and 2 databases